smart-data-models/data-models/guidelines.md

     qualifying it when necessary, ex. `totalSpotNumber` or `dateIssued`.
 -   Avoid plurals in Attribute names, but state clearly when a list of items fits.
 Ex. `category`.
+-   All first level properties defined in the  json schema has to have a description attribute

 ## Reuse

 -   Check for the existence of the same Attribute on any of the other models and